 How the Coronavirus Will Affect Sydney’s Property Market

 Coronavirus.
-All told, it could cost the global economy $2.7 billion— and now it’s in Australia.
+All told, it could cost the global economy $2.7 trillion— and now it’s in Australia.
 This could have big consequences for the Australian economy and the property market.

 What Is Coronavirus?